ZilchEngine/ZilchDocs/zero_editor_documentation/tutorials/scripting/customcomponents.markdown

 Until now, we have explored components built into Zero Engine.
 These components are essential building blocks for your games, but you'll also need to write your own components to achieve the custom behavior your game needs.

 - [ Command](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/editor/editorcommands/commands.markdown) : [ Add Resource](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/editor/editorcommands/resourceadding.markdown)
- - Create a ZilchScript resource using the Component template template and name it `MyComponent`
+ - Create a NadaScript resource using the Component template template and name it `MyComponent`

 Once a component is created, we can add it to objects.